Is New York City tap water safe to drink?

 • 1

-New York City's water meets EPA standards.
-Filtration can still improve taste and peace of mind.
+New York City's water meets current EPA standards.
+Filtration can improve taste and provide extra safety.

 Excellent